Consequences for late or non-filing of tax returns

 You must file an objection to the assessment within 2 months from the date of the Notice of Assessment.

-When filing the objection, you must submit the Form T. Otherwise, the estimated assessment will not be revised.
+When filing the objection, you must submit the Form P1 and Original Audited/Certified Statement of Accounts.
+Otherwise, the estimated assessment will not be revised.

-If Form T is submitted, your objection to the estimated tax assessment will be reviewed and excess tax paid will be refunded.
+If all the documents are submitted, your objection to the estimated tax assessment will be reviewed and excess tax paid will be refunded.

 Offer of composition